PTSD Statistics and Brain Chemistry

 Roughly 13% of people with PTSD have increased levels of a kinase (a type of regulatory enzyme) called CDK5 (cyclin-dependent kinase 5).
 Normally, CDK5 works with other proteins in nerve cells to regulate brain development, and its absence facilitates the elimination of memories associated with fear.
 In people with PTSD, the elevated levels of CDK5 interferes with and prevent fear-extinction and delay the ability to control emotional states and reactions when a traumatic memory is remembered.

-At Refresh Recovery PTSD treatment San Diego we believe that following a traumatic event can be reduced by early psychological interventions that encourage a sharing of emotional experiences concerning the event as well as optional medication assisted treatment if required.
+At Refresh Recovery PTSD treatment San Diego we believe that following a traumatic event can be reduced by early mental health and psychological interventions that encourage a sharing of emotional experiences concerning the event as well as optional medication assisted treatment if required.
 We’re here to help and understand how overwhelming it can be as well as trust required to begin stepping towards healing.